sudarshan-raveendranath/First_Artificial_Neural_Network_Model/README.md

 # First_Artificial_Neural_Network_Model
-my new ANN model using Tensorflow
+This is my first ANN model using Tensorflow.
+I used an open source tabular dataset - Ionosphere dataset to build this model